Add an Event to Your Timeline

 The icon is displayed to the left of the event name when the event only has a start date:

-If you specify an end date for your event, the icon will be ignored because the event will be displayed as a colored bar.
+If you specify an end date for your event, the icon will only appear when you hover over the event and in the event list below the timeline, since the event will be displayed as a colored bar.

 You can also request additional icons: Request a New Icon.